wanjikum/Bucketlist-node-api/README.md

 ## Swagger documentation

-The app is currently documented using swagger 2.0 and the Open API Specification found [here](https://www.google.com)
+The app is currently documented using swagger 2.0 and the Open API Specification found [here](https://www.google.com).

+# Prerequisites

+- Node
+- Postman

 # Author